 ● orientdb.service - OrientDB Server Loaded: loaded (/etc/systemd/system/orientdb.service; disabled; vendor preset Active: active (running) since Thu 2018-09-13 15:48:05 CDT; 8s ago Main PID: 5203 (java) Tasks: 13 (limit: 4663) CGroup: /system.slice/orientdb.service └─5203 java -server -Xms2G -Xmx2G -Djna.nosys=true -XX:+HeapDumpOnOut Sep 13 15:48:12 ubuntu1804 server.sh: at sun.nio.fs.UnixException.
 Sep 13 15:48:12 ubuntu1804 server.sh: at sun.nio.fs.UnixException.
 Sep 13 15:48:12 ubuntu1804 server.sh: at sun.nio.fs.UnixException.
 Sep 13 15:48:12 ubuntu1804 server.sh: at sun.nio.fs.UnixFileSystem Sep 13 15:48:12 ubuntu1804 server.sh: at java.nio.channels.FileCha Sep 13 15:48:12 ubuntu1804 server.sh: at java.nio.channels.FileCha Sep 13 15:48:12 ubuntu1804 server.sh: at com.orientechnologies.ori Sep 13 15:48:12 ubuntu1804 server.sh: at com.orientechnologies.ori Sep 13 15:48:12 ubuntu1804 server.sh: at com.orientechnologies.ori Sep 13 15:48:12 ubuntu1804 server.sh: .
 9 more

-Now all you have to do is open your browser and browse to the server hostname or IP address.
+Now, you must open your browser and browse to the server hostname or IP address.

 Log on with the root account and password. username: root